mavel101/dsv2pulseq/README.md

 Create Pulseq sequence files from Siemens dsv simulation files

-Environment can be installed with provided yml
+Environment can be installed with provided yml file: conda env create -f dsv2pulseq.yml

 Sequence should be simulated in transversal orientation with phase-encode direction A->P and no FOV shift (which is the default)

-Correct orientation currently for Pulseq "XYZ in TRA" mode
+Correct orientation currently for Pulseq "XYZ in TRA" mode.